-Everest Institute, Southfield, formerly National Institute of Technology, was originally a member of RETS Electronic Schools, which were established in Detroit in 1935.
+Altierus Career Education, Southfield, formerly National Institute of Technology, was originally a member of RETS Electronic Schools, which were established in Detroit in 1935.
 The school was acquired by National Education Corporation in 1978 and in 1979 was made a part of the Technical Schools group.
 In 1983 the name was changed to National Education Center® - National Institute of Technology Campus.
 In December 1995, Corinthian Colleges, Inc. acquired the school.
 In February 1996, the campus moved to Southfield, Michigan.
-The name of the school was changed to National Institute of Technology in June of 1996 and to Everest Institute in October of 2006.
+The name of the school was changed to National Institute of Technology in June of 1996 then to Everest Institute in October of 2006 and ultimately to Altierus Career Education in August of 2017.